eldang/osm_export_import/OSM_tags.md

 Lines feels like a somewhat more natural category than polygons, because although they can represent many things they don't contain each other.
 The main types that seem relevant are barriers, boundaries, transport links (roads, public transit and railways), and waterways (streams and canals).

+### Roads

+I think the Roads table is a bit of a distraction.
+I was hoping it would just be the subset of Lines and Polygons that were tagged with `highway`, but (a) it seems to only include relatively major roads and yet (b) at the same time it includes the occasional non-road line like a light rail route.

 ## Tags

+For the most part I think it makes sense to filter by the presence of a tag, not its contents.
+However, even a presence filter has to either filter out or treat differently values of `tag=no`, because `bicycle=no` clearly does not mean the same thing as `bicycle=yes` (for example)!
+We should also always include the actual tag content in exports, because it will often be useful for map styling or detail popups.

+### Polygons and Lines

 Here is the full selection of tags available for polygons and lines: